 Find a cardboard box that will comfortably fit everything you are sending as well as plenty of packaging material.
 It is better to have a box that is too big rather than one that is too small.
 This will minimise the chance of damage to your camera during its travels.

-How to Pack Your Book:
+How to Pack Your Camera: